DONATIONS OF FOOD AND BEDDING

-Cats are seasonal breeders typically giving birth in the Spring and again later in the Summer....
+Although cats are seasonal breeders typically giving birth in the Spring and again later in the Summer.... all our branches

-Canning Town Branch also has several pairs of shy 10 - 14 week old ex stray and feral kittens who would benefit from some extra handling and socialisation to help them to become more confident and friendly and ready for new homes.
+We also have many semi feral kittens who would benefit from some extra handling and socialisation to help them to become more confident and friendly and ready for new homes.
+Fostering nervous cats and seeing them blossom is so very rewarding.
 So that they can be easily handled (and not hide) these kittens will at least initially need to be accommodated in a "kitten pen" which is a cage that we provide which contains their bed, food, litter tray and toys.

-If you are interested in discussing either option further and live locally to either of our London Branches please contact us!
+If you are interested in discussing either option further and live locally to any of our Branches please contact us!

 Canning Town Branch (East London) - 020 7474 8811 or email email@example.com